-In February 2023, the Company announce that it has acquired a gross revenue royalty on the 27 MWdc (20 MWac) Jackson Center Solar Project Phase 2 ("Jackson Center 2"), located in Mercer County, Pennsylvania, under development by Teichos Energy LLC ("Teichos").
-Once operational, Jackson Center 2 will generate an estimated 42,800 MWh per year of clean energy.
+C. Teichos Energy - Solar Interconnection - Pennsylvania, USA revenue royalty on the 27 MWDC (20 MWAC) Jackson Center Solar Project Phase 2 ("Jackson Center 2 Project"), located in Mercer County, Pennsylvania, under development by Teichos Energy.

-Jackson Center 2 Project is owned by Teichos Energy, LLC ("Teichos"), a renewable energy development company headquartered in Seattle, Washington and is an advanced stage solar project that is expected to reach commercial operation in 2023.
+Further to the Company's existing royalty interest in Jackson Center Solar Project Phase 1 ("Jackson Center 1 Project") owned by Teichos Energy LLC ("Teichos Energy"), in February 2023, the Company acquired a gross

-The Company has entered into a secured loan agreement (the "Teichos Loan") with Teichos whereby the Company provided a US\$1.8 million letter of credit on behalf of Teichos, for Teichos to post certain collateral for the Jackson Center 2 Project's grid connection with PJM Interconnection.
+Consequently, in addition to the existing loan for US\$2.28 million (the "First Teichos Loan") provided to Teichos Energy in October 2021, the Company entered into an additional secured loan agreement (the "Second Teichos Loan") with Teichos Energy, whereby the Company provided a USD \$1.84 million letter of credit on behalf of Teichos Energy to meet their security requirement with PJM.
+The Second Teichos Loan had an initial 6-month term with an interest rate of 13% per annum, compounded annually, and payable at the end of the term.
+The Company had first-ranking security interest over the Jackson Center 2 Project including a lien over Jackson Center 2 Project assets, and a pledge of ownership in the Jackson Center 2 Project.

-The Teichos Loan will have an initial term of 6 months and bear an interest rate of 13% per annum, compounded annually, and payable at the end of the term.
-The Company will have first-ranking security interest over Jackson Center Project assets, and a pledge of all equity capital in the Jackson Center 2 Project.
+The Company was entitled to a 1% gross revenue royalty on the Jackson Center 2 Project for a period of 15 years once the Jackson Center 2 Project reached commercial operation.

-The Company will receive a 1% gross revenue royalty on the Jackson Center Project (the "Jackson Center Royalty") for a period of 15 years once the Jackson Center Project reaches commercial operation.
-The Teichos Loan term can be extended for two additional 6-month increments, for a total extension of up to 12 months.
-If the Teichos Loan term is extended, the Jackson Center Royalty will increase accordingly.
+In May 2023, the Company received full repayment of the First Teichos Loan and the Second Teichos Loan from Teichos Energy, including accrued interest thereon.
+The Company's royalty interest in the Jackson Center Solar Projects was also bought out for US\$1.15 million (\$1.53 million).